1,000 signatures reached

 These grounds are the last remnants of open space in this part of Seaford.
 Documents reveal that historic buildings thought to pre-date 1624 are still on what was once rural and common land.

 In fact, these public recreation grounds were gifted to the people of Seaford for health and leisure since 1964, until now.
 It's a space where we can come together, kick a ball, picnic, walk and play together.
 We absolutely do not want to lose this right.
+Which is why, when we made a formal presentation to the Scrutiny committee at Lewes District Council on 10 September 2019, we asked that the open green space be protected for ever and turned into a public park.

 Keep doctors in Seaford town: